menu

 Overview

 Sullivan is a tiny town located in the state of Ohio.
 With a population of 603 people and just one neighborhood, Sullivan is the 645th largest community in Ohio.
-Sullivan has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Sullivan was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Sullivan is a blue-collar town, with 46.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Sullivan, you'll notice that it is more blue-collar than most other communities in America.
+46.54% of Sullivan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sullivan is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Sullivan who work in sales jobs (23.87%), healthcare suport services (15.04%), and business and financial occupations (6.21%).

 Setting & Lifestyle

-Sullivan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sullivan doesn't have a public transportation system that people use for their commute.

 Demographics